Harry-Liu23/Beatson-Team-Project/README.md

 For future development:

-Be sure to save the data into according folders, if any new folder created, ammend the population script or write your own population script.
+Be sure to save the data into the corresponding folders.
+If any new folder is created, amend the population script or write your own.

 ### Appendix 1: